Greer circulation desk: (860) 439-2711

 Connecticut College is a member of the CTW Library Consortium with Wesleyan University and Trinity College.
 The three institutions share an on-line catalog and provide reciprocal borrowing privileges for faculty, staff and currently enrolled students.
 Books, scores, videos, and sound recordings not available in Greer can often be obtained from Trinity or Wesleyan using the on-line REQUEST function.
 If you need assistance, or would like further information about this service, ask at the circulation desk.

-The library provides a multi-functional device (MFD) running the Uniflow system.
-This serves as a photocopier, scanner, and printer, and users must have a valid Connecticut College ID to swipe.
+The library provides a multi-functional printer.
+This machine serves as a photocopier, scanner, and printer.
+Library patrons must have a valid Connecticut College ID to swipe.
 A separate coin-operated photocopier is also available; copies are 5 cents a page.
 Please be mindful of copyright restrictions when photocopying library materials.

 The copying of library recordings or DVDs onto personal laptops is not allowed in the library.